living-atlases/generator-living-atlas/README.md

 - Better comments of properties in generated inventories for easy operation & tuning
 - CAS deployment
-- Allow deployment in multiple machines (right now this is only tested using two VMs)
 - Focus in have well maintained these generator and their inventories
 - Autogenerate documentation from the inventories comments with tools like `doxygen`
 - etc